-Join us on Wednesday, January 27, 2021, from noon to 1pm, for the first of seven webinars scheduled in 2021 to recognize the Missouri Bicentennial.
-Join us as we unveil Missouri and MSU: A shared past.
+Join us Tuesday, May 25 from noon-1:30 p.m.
+Central time as we continue to celebrate Missouri’s Bicentennial.
+This is the third of seven webinars scheduled in 2021.
+Missouri and MSU: A shared past.
 A vision for the future.
 Click here to view the entire year’s programming.

 Meet our panelists

 - Melinda Novik, PhD (moderator), Associate Professor, Dept. of Public Health and Sports Medicine; Director, Health Promotion and Wellness Management graduate program

 - Amy Blansit, DHSc, Senior Instructor, Dept. of Kinesiology

 - Dalen Duitsman, HSD, Professor, Dept. of Public Health and Sports Medicine; Director, Ozarks Public Health Institute